 The authors identified putative drivers in nine promoters, and showed that three of these significantly altered gene-expression levels (those associated with the FOXA1, RMRP and NEAT1 genes).
 Their analysis of mutations that recur in many individuals [OK?] indicated that those in promoters are as common as those in coding genes.
 Furthermore, they found that the per-base mutation rate of promoters that contained drivers was similar to that of coding regions with drivers.
-This suggests that that fewer drivers have been found in promoters than in coding regions simply because their functional territory (the number of nucleotides that confer their activity [OK?
+This suggests that that fewer drivers have been found in promoters than in coding regions simply because their “functional territory” (the nucleotide sequences/motif that confer their activity [OK?
 We should provide readers with a clear definition of a functional territory, to help them follow the rest of the discussion]) is smaller.

 This work describes state-of-the-art identification of non-coding drivers, but there is more to do.
-The authors’ power analysis — statistical calculations estimating the sample numbers needed to detect an effect of a given size — indicated that drivers could be reliably identified if they occurred in at least 10% of the 360 samples studied, but only about 70% of drivers present in 5% of patients would be identified [Ok to add back in?
+The authors’ power analysis — statistical calculations estimating the sample numbers needed to detect an effect of a given size — indicated that up to 85% of all drivers could be reliably identified if they occurred in at least 10% of the 360 samples studied, but only about 70% of drivers present in 5% of patients would be identified [Ok to add back in?
 To tie into your figure].
 To understand directions for improvement, it is worth considering how non-coding elements are defined, and how this plays into statistical power (Fig. 1).

-Many non-coding elements are annotated as being fairly large [Please give a size range (for instance, could we say hundreds of base?).
+Many non-coding elements are annotated as being fairly large (~1000 bases) [Please give a size range (for instance, could we say hundreds of base?).
 Physicists, for example won’t know whether 100bp, 1kb or 1mb is fairly large in this scenario].
 However, this is partly because our techniques for determining the positions of these elements are imprecise — the real functional territory of a regulatory element is often considerably smaller than annotated.
 As an example, consider transcription-factor binding sites.
 These regions are identified by isolating protein–DNA complexes and sequencing that DNA.
 Sequences longer than the binding site are often isolated and, when the experiment involves many cells, the result can be noisy.
 As such, regions of 1 kilobase can be annotated as binding sites when the actual functional site might be only tens of nucleotides long [Many of our readers won’t be familiar with techniques such as ChIP and won’t know what peaks, calling or signals refer to in this context.
 I’ve had a go at simplifying this again; is this OK?].
 Analysing recurrent mutations [OK?
 I’m not quite sure what aggregating recurrence means] across over-sized regions can thus dilute the true signal of positive selection and hinder driver identification.

-One approach to better define functional territories is to identify evolutionary conserved regions, which are probably more functionally important than non-conserved regions.
+One approach to better define functional territories is to identify evolutionary conserved regions, which are likely to be functionally important .
 Moreover, non-coding elements, similar to genes, often consist of discontinuous blocks of functional territories.
 The connections between these blocks are well understood for genes — coding regions are joined up around sequences called splice junctions after gene transcription.
 But the connections between non-coding elements and between these elements and genes are less well understood, and potentially complex.
 Genes can be connected to multiple promoters and enhancers, and one enhancer can affect multiple genes.
+Thus, identifying accurate link between regulatory elements and genes is essential to generate accurate functional annotation and subsequently discover non-coding driver mutations.

 [Please could you add a few words to spell out how understanding the connections between them improves annotation of functional territories?]